DE-CIX/pbgp-parser/README.md

     cat /path/to/file.pcap | pbgpp -

-Sometime you may want to process many PCAPs at once.
+Sometimes you may want to process many PCAPs at once.
 The parser is supporting wildcards when using the `--pcap` argument (Make sure you are using the quotes!).

     pbgpp --pcap "/path/to/many/files/2017-02-01*.pcap" -f JSON